vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

     +-----------------------------------------+                      |                                       |

-## CanEchoDevice
+## sil-kit-demo-can-echo-device

 This demo application implements a very simple SIL Kit participant that connects to the SIL Kit `CAN1` network, to which both the SocketCAN Adapter and CANoe can connect as SIL Kit participants in order to exchange CAN frames.
-The `CanEchoDevice` responds to CAN messages it receives on `CAN1` network by incrementing the received CAN ID by `1` and shifitng the data field by one byte to the left, then sending it back on the same `CAN1` network.
+The `sil-kit-demo-can-echo-device` responds to CAN messages it receives on `CAN1` network by incrementing the received CAN ID by `1` and shifitng the data field by one byte to the left, then sending it back on the same `CAN1` network.

 # Running the Demos